 Read more about Italy!

 Villa Borghese (today’s Borghese Gallery Rome) was created to host a valuable collection of Cardinal Shipyon Borghese (Scipio Borghese), who was passionate about collecting works of art.
 He was distinguished with a truly subtle taste and unique intuition as a collector.
-The idea of creating a country villa, as a place of joy and pleasure – Casa di Delizia, arose when its collection became… Read More
+Once you’ve planned your trip to Rome and found where to stay, his famous gallery is one of the first locations that should… Read More

 Carbonara is probably my favorite Italian dish, and it’s certainly among one of Tracy’s.
 It’s creamy, rich, and surprisingly simple in terms of time spent in prep, the ingredients involved, and the cooking method.
 We were actually taught how to make this dish by a Milanese chef, so we can tell you first-hand how it’s suppose to be made, and more importantly, how to… Read More